openai/retro/docs/integration.rst

 The Integration UI
 --------------------------------------

 The integration UI helps you easily find variables and see what is going on with the reward function.

-You can download the compiled UI package for your platform here:
+You can normally download the compiled UI package for your platform here:

 * `Windows Integration UI <https:///storage.googleapis.com/gym-retro/builds/Gym%20Retro-latest-win64.zip>`_
 * `Mac Integration UI <https:///storage.googleapis.com/gym-retro/builds/Gym%20Retro-latest-Darwin.dmg>`_

+However, if those URLs no longer work, you can also download these packages from `GitHub's Releases <https://github.com/openai/retro/releases/tag/f347d7e>`_

 Integrating a new ROM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~